leotrentini22/ME-GraphAU/README.md

    python dataset_process.py
    python calculate_AU_class_weights.py
    ```
-## Training with ImageNet pre-trained models

-Make sure that you download the ImageNet pre-trained models to `checkpoints/` (or you alter the checkpoint path setting in `models/resnet.py` or `models/swin_transformer.py`)
+4. You should also download the ImageNet pre-trained models to `checkpoints/` (or you alter the checkpoint path setting in `models/resnet.py` or `models/swin_transformer.py`).
 The download links of pre-trained models are in `checkpoints/checkpoints.txt`

-Thanks to the offical Pytorch and [Swin Transformer](https://github.com/microsoft/Swin-Transformer)

 ## Training and Testing

-- to train the first stage of our approach (using ResNet-50 as backbone) on AffWild2 Dataset, run:
+- to train the first stage of our approach (using a pretrainedResNet-50 as backbone) on AffWild2 Dataset, run:
 ```
 python train_stage1.py --dataset AffWild2 --arc resnet50 --exp-name OpenGprahAU-ResNet50_first_stage -b 64 -lr 0.00002
 ```